xryuuu/Ioofy/README.md

 - 👋 Hi, I’m @ioofy
 - 👀 I’m interested in Learning some code
-- 🌱 I’m currently learning C and Javascript
+- 💻 I’m currently learning C++ and Javascript
 - 💞️ I’m looking to collaborate on Any company
-- 📫 How to reach me > ig : _itsnikolai
+- 📫 How to reach me > ig : itsnikolai_